Money Shot (album)

-Money Shot (stylized as Money $hot) is the third studio album by Puscifer, released on October 30, 2015.
+Money Shot (stylized as Money $hot) is the third studio album by American rock band Puscifer, released on October 30, 2015.

 Release

 On July 29, 2015, the album was announced via the release of the first single, "Grand Canyon".

 The vinyl version features an exclusive mix of "Simultaneous" featuring Daniel Ash (Bauhaus/Love And Rockets).

 Remix album

-On November 25, 2016 a remix album with versions of tracks from Money Shot was released, entitled Money Shot Your Re-Load.
+On November 25, 2016, a remix album with versions of tracks from Money Shot was released, entitled Money Shot Your Re-Load.

 Critical reception

-Writing for Exclaim, Calum Slingerland noted that while the record is more focused compositionally than its predecessor, Conditions of My Parole, the increased presence of vocalist Carina Round and the consistent desert-weary feel of the work are undeniable positives.
+Writing for Exclaim, Calum Slingerland noted that while the record is more focused compositionally than its predecessor, Conditions of My Parole, the increased presence of vocalist Carina Round, and the consistent desert-weary feel of the work are undeniable positives.